microsoft/botframework-solutions/docs/reference/skills/productivity-calendar.md

   - *Accept the event sent by Yolanda Wong*
 - Change an Event
   - *Bring forward my 4:00 appointment two hours*
-  - *Change my vacation from ending on Friday to Monday*
+  - *reschedule my interview on monday to 1 pm*
-- Check Availability
-  - *Is Debra available on Saturday?*
-  - *Am I busy this weekend?*
 - Connect to a Meeting
-- Contact Attendees
-  - Notify Noah that our meeting is pushed back 30 minutes
-  - Tell Jennifer that I'm running late
+  - *connect me to conference call*
+  - *connect me with my 2 o'clock meeting*
 - Create a Meeting
-  - Create a meeting tomorrow at 9 AM with Lucy Chen
+  - *Create a meeting tomorrow at 9 AM with Lucy Chen*
-  - Put anniversary on my calendar
+  - *Put anniversary on my calendar*
 - Delete a Meeting
-  - Cancel my meeting with Abigail at 3 PM today
+  - *Cancel my meeting at 3 PM today*
-  - Clear all my appointments
-- Get Meeting Details
-  - *Tell me about my meeting today*
+  - *drop my appointment for monday*
-  - *What are the plans for the dinner date with Stephanie?*
 - Find a Meeting
   - *Do I have any appointments today?*
-  - *Search for the "employee orientation" meeting*
+  - *get to my next event*
 - Find an Event by Time
   - *What day is Lego Land scheduled for?*
   - *What time is my next appointment?*